By Robbin Laird

 Third, when I first visited New River several years ago and talked with the Osprey training squadron, there major focus was upon Marines and the Air Force.

-Now with the US Navy buying Ospreys as well as the Japanese, there are new stakeholders in the training process, and that training squadron has not become a priority effort within MAG-26 for sure.
+Now with the US Navy buying Ospreys as well as the Japanese, there are new stakeholders in the training process, and that training squadron has become a priority effort within MAG-26 for sure.

 Fourth, the Osprey is hitting its mid-term life cycle and will need upgrades, which will enable the aircraft to continue being effective going ahead.